Federal judge reinstates labor board member fired by President Donald Trump

-WASHINGTON — (AP) — A federal judge agreed Thursday to reinstate a board member whom President Donald Trump removed from an independent labor agency.
+WASHINGTON — (AP) — A federal judge ruled Thursday that President Donald Trump acted illegally when he fired a member of an independent labor agency, and the judge ordered that she be allowed to remain on the job.

+U.S. District Judge Beryl Howell in Washington, D.C., found Trump did not have the authority to remove Gwynne Wilcox from the National Labor Relations Board.

+“An American president is not a king — not even an ‘elected’ one — and his power to remove federal officers and honest civil servants like plaintiff is not absolute,” Howell wrote.

 Wilcox's attorneys said no president previously had tried to remove an NLRB member.
 They argued that board members can only be fired “for neglect of duty or malfeasance in office” and only after giving notice and holding a hearing.